 Our expedition boat docks, by a grouping of mangroves,and we disembark into a thatched eating area where a local family will serve us fish for lunch.

-While they cook we are taken for a tour of this coconut farm, watch Polo skin a coconut using a metal spike stuck in the ground and then crack its shell into halves and distribute the white meat inside to any who want it.
+While they cook we are taken for a tour of this island’s coconut farm, watch Polo skin a coconut using a metal spike stuck in the ground.
+When done, he cracks its shell into halves and distributes the white meat inside to any of us who want it.

 There are chickens roaming free, lying on the hot sand or pecking each other in territorial disputes.
 In one cage is a crocodile, and, in another, snapping turtles fight over fish in a small bowl.

-“Be back in an hour,” Polo says to us, when we hit the beach, then he looks for a chair and a shady spot to talk with the tractor driver, a couple of young men renting ATVs, the skipper of our boat, and a few tourists who don’t care about more sand.
+“Be back in an hour,” Polo says to us, as we hit the beach, then he looks for a chair and a shady spot to talk with the tractor driver, a couple of young men renting ATVs, the skipper of our boat, and a few tourists who don’t care about seeing more sand.

-The beach here stretches unimpeded for miles in both directions and the coconut trees tower over all.
+The beach here stretches unimpeded for miles in both directions and coconut trees tower over all.
 It must have been what islands in the Pacific looked like to our father who fought in World War 2 as a LST Captain in the Pacific.
 He didn’t talk about the war but I’ve seen old black and white filmstrips of action in the Pacific and it was never a tourist vacation.

 Members of our group spread out along the beach.

 The island has been protected by an order of a past President of Mexico – Felipe Calderone.
 He decided that the island, once owned by a rich family, would serve the public interest by being left protected.
 This simple decision has a more lasting influence on his country than some of his more lofty calculations.
 Presidents can do many things but not all of them are right or necessary.

 After our beach jaunt, we are taken back and have lunch on a big covered patio.